In January 2011, the Commission on Accountability and Policy for Religious Organizations ("the Commission") was established.

 Sr. Georgette Lehmuth, OSF (Franciscan Sister of Our Lady of Perpetual Help), has served as president and CEO of the National Catholic Development Conference (NCDC) in Hempstead, New York for eleven years.
 NCDC is an association of about 400 religious charitable institutions, promoting ethical, accountable professional fundraising in the context of ministry.
 She worked collaboratively regarding regulatory and tax issues, as well as with the U.S. Postal Service.
 She has spoken at various conferences both in the United States and abroad regarding ethical, accountable fundraising.
 For the seventh time, she has received recognition by the Nonprofit Times as one of the Top 50 Persons of Power and Influence in the nonprofit community.

-Dr. Ingrid Mattson is professor of Islamic Studies and director of the Macdonald Center for the Study of Islam and Christian-Muslim Relations at Hartford Seminary in Hartford, Connecticut.
+Dr. Ingrid Mattson is a Muslim religious leader and Islamic Studies scholar who was for many years professor at Hartford Seminary in Connecticut and director of their center for Christian-Muslim relations.
 Her research focuses on Islamic ethics and law in society.
-Among her publications is The Story of the Qur’an: Its History and Place in Muslim Life.
-From 2006-2010 she served as president of the Islamic Society of North America (ISNA); she previously served two terms as vice president, and she is the first woman to serve in either position.
+Dr. Mattson earned her Ph.D. in Islamic studies from the University of Chicago in 1999.
+Among her publications is The Story of the Qur’an ,which was selected in 2012 by the NEH for its "Bridging Cultures" program.
+From 2006 to 2010 she served as president of the Islamic Society of North America (ISNA); she previously served two terms as vice president, and she is the first woman to serve in either position.

 Mr. Simeon May has been the chief executive officer for the National Association of Church Business Administration since 1998.
 He is an ordained minister, a CPA, a Certified Church Administrator, and a Certified Association Executive.
 Mr. May has been a member of the First Baptist Church of Richardson, TX, since 1976, and served the church as its minister of business administration for almost 15 years.